As an administrator, you can let file editors in your organization move content from My Drive or shared drives to other shared drives.

 - Users who have access to a shared folder don’t keep access if you move the folder to a shared drive.
 To give them access, add the users as members to the shared drive.

-In the Admin console, you can let users move their own files and other users’ files to shared drives.
+In the Admin console, you can let users move their own files and other users’ files from My drive or shared drives to other shared drives.

 Before you begin